Bheemla Nayak: Critical reception

-Bheemla Nayak received positive reviews from the critics, with praise for "terrific mass elements" and "intense confrontation scenes".
+Bheemla Nayak received mixed-to-positive reviews from the critics and audience, who praised the film for "terrific mass elements" and "intense confrontation scenes".

 Writing for The Hindu, Sangeetha Devi Dundoo termed Bheemla Nayak "racy, masala-laden adaptation," praising the screenplay, score and cinematography.
 Thadhagath Pathi of The Times of India also echoed the same while opining that the climax could have been fleshed out better.
 On performances, Pathi wrote: "Bheemla Nayak is an example of what makes Pawan Kalyan such a huge star [..].
 Rana Daggubati is top notch and this film is proof of how well he can act.
-Nithya Menen is decent in her role but it’s Samyuktha Menon who delivers a mature performance."
+Nithya Menen is decent in her role but it's Samyuktha Menon who delivers a mature performance."

 Ram Venkat Srikar of Cinema Express wrote, "Although it is largely faithful to the central conceit of the original, Bheemla Nayak is bigger, fiercer, and massier."
 While saying Bheemla Nayak traded "depth for whistles", Srikar felt that this choice did "more good than harm" to the film.
 Hindustan Times's Haricharan Pudipeddi opined that despite not recreating the original's magic, the remake still worked in its own ways, owing to "Kalyan's machismo" and "Daggubati's impressive performance."
 Sankeertha Varma of Firstpost felt that Trivikram not only tried to retain the essence the original but also successfully weaved mythology around his protagonists, in addition to a flashback that tied the loose ends.

 A Deccan Chronicle reviewer called the film an "engaging experience," and wrote: "The director has managed the extremely difficult task of engaging the audience with a simplistic, single-thread plot, through with his writing."
 Janani.K of India Today wrote that "the remake turned out to be better than original, that has been spruced up with masala and mass moments but wisely have cut short the runtime as well".

 On the other hand, The Indian Express critic Manoj Kumar R was critical of the film for deviating much from the original, stating: "In Bheemla Nayak, we get no sense of the place where the story plays out.
 The film is a very shallow reading of the text of Ayyappanum Koshiyum."